kkjdaniel/gogeek/README.md

 ## Key Features

 - **🔄 Simple Request Handling**: GoGeek abstracts the BGG API request process, allowing you to focus on utilising the data rather than managing HTTP requests.
+- **🔐 Authentication Support**: Built-in support for API key and cookie-based authentication to access authenticated endpoints.
 - **📄 Data Parsing**: Automatically converts and normalises XML responses from the BGG API into Go structs, so you can work with structured data effortlessly.
 - **⚠️ Error Handling**: Robust error handling for common issues like network errors, rate limiting, queued requests and unexpected response formats.